-A business budget is a calculated plan for managing money in a small buisness, including income and expenses.
+A business budget is a calculated plan for managing money in a small business, including income and expenses.
 When you sign a loan agreement, take note of the monthly payment amount.
-Then, make a plan for setting this money aside, and prioritize this in your budget above less important expenses.
+Then, make a plan for setting this money aside and prioritize this in your budget above less important expenses.

 Optional business travel, investments or new equipment may not make sense if you can’t make your loan payment.